 Cooking a burger is one of the most simple things you can do.
-Using grass-fed beef is a way to make your summer burgers a bit healthier, but it can also add a degree of difficulty to the task if you don’t know what you’re doing.
+Using grass-fed beef is a way to upgrade your summer burgers, but it can also add a degree of difficulty to the task if you don’t know what you’re doing.

 The difference in grass-fed beef

-Our in-house chef Yankel Polak says that, first and foremost, grass-fed burgers are better because of their flavor.
-“Grass-fed has a significantly more developed flavor, almost as though it’s been dry-aged,” Chef Yankel says.
+Our in-house chef Yankel Polak says that, “Grass-fed burgers can have more developed flavors, almost as though it’s been dry-aged,” Chef Yankel says.

 How to cook a burger the right way